tvandewa/RCR-Tactile-Map-with-Audio/README.md

 The Audio
 1. Write voiceover scripts for each museum gallery
 2. Record voiceovers and save them as mp3s
-3. upload mp3s to Makey Makey Scratch Studio
+3. upload mp3s to MakeyMakey Scratch Studio
 4. Assign one audio file to each of the six button options
-5. Add command to end current audio when next button is pushed
+5. Command should read "when *blank* key pressed* > "stop all sounds" > "play shound *blank*"
 6. save your sketch for later use

 Making it Work
-1. Attach the wire from the legend to the ground spot on the Makey Makey panel
+1. Attach the wire from the legend to the ground spot on the MakeyMakey panel
-2. Attach each of the 6 wires to one of the 6 locations on the Makey Makey panel
+2. Attach each of the 6 wires to one of the 6 locations on the MakeyMakey panel
 3. Sync Bluetooth speaker with laptop and install speaker in speaker slot
 4. Connect Makey Makey to laptop
 5. Open your sketch